13 min read

 Fat intake slows the digestion of a meal, thus inhibiting absorption.
 Hence, it may be recommended for some to consume low fat meals prior to training to allow for maximum carbohydrate absorption.

 Protein is a highly discussed macro when it comes to training and performance.
 The average person requires between 0.8g/kg – 1.2g/kg body weight, meaning if you weigh 80kg, you will require anywhere between 64g and 96g of protein per day.

 For active individuals, the upper end of the spectrum is where you most likely will sit.
 We can best support our muscle synthesis by consuming four ‘hits’ of protein each day, with 20-40g per ‘hit’.

-Meat, poultry, seafood, milk, yogurt, soybeans, hemp and eggs are all considered to have a ‘high biological value’, meaning they contain all 9 essential amino acids (our protein building blocks).
+Soybeans and hemp are considered to have a ‘high biological value’, meaning they contain all 9 essential amino acids (our protein building blocks).

 Legumes, grains, cereals, nuts and seeds are considered ‘low biological value’, which means when eaten in isolation, they do not contain all 9 essential amino acids, hence need to be consumed in variety.

 For those trying to eliminate meat consumption, the thought of increasing protein sources may seem daunting.
 Clean Lean Protein is a plant-based protein, providing a delicious and easy way to increase your protein intake.
 It provides all 9 essential amino acids, with 18-21g of protein per 25g serving.